ViralTexts/gtr-clusters/clusters/18730206-sn85033395-WhatToDoInCaseOfAccident.md

 #### From _The Sydney Mail and New South Wales Advertiser (NSW : 1871 - 1912)_

 #### 1879-11-08 &middot; Sydney, New South Wales

 <table style="width: 100%;"><tr><td style="width: 50%">

+For dust in the eyes : Avoid rubbing ;
+dash water into them.
+Remove cinders,
-ith the round point of a lead
+&amp;c. , with the round point of a lead
 pencil.
 Remove insects from the ear by
 tepid water ; never put a hard
 instrument into the ear.
 If any artery